hardwario/lpwan-protob-endpoint-example/README.md

 This can get really complex and it adds more time to the development since you have to create a decoder in the device firmware usually in C/C++, then you have to create decoder on the server usually in node/python/anything.
 Then every single change is time consuming and very prone to errors.

 Protobuffers is a library which uses protofile `*.proto` which describes message, structures and number and positions of each item.
 We use version `proto3` which has every item optional.
-This way the device can decide which item in each packet will be and save data.
-Also it has smart encoding of numbers.
-The data type `int32` is flexible and if you have values 0-127 it fills just a single byte in teh message.
+This way the device can decide which item in each packet will be and send only needed data.
+It has also smart encoding of numbers.
+The data type `int32` is flexible and if you have values 0-127 it fills just a single byte in the message.
 If the number is bigger it can have 2, 3 or 4 bytes.
 This and many other features makes this library very efficient.

 [Protocol buffers website](https://developers.google.com/protocol-buffers)